Find your nearest Bupa Dental clinic

-Full mouth rehabilitation uses dental implants*, crowns, veneers and other treatments to help restore your healthy smile and oral health.
+Full mouth rehabilitation uses dental implants*, crowns, veneers and other treatments to help restore your healthy smile and improve overall oral hygiene.
 If you still have some healthy teeth remaining, these may need to be extracted or they could be used to support your replacement teeth.

 What is full mouth rehabilitation?